melanieseltzer/gulp-haml-boilerplate/README.md

 # Gulp HAML Boilerplate
-A simple Gulp workflow with Haml templating to get started quickly and painlessly!
+A simple front-end Gulp workflow to get you up and coding quickly and painlessly!

 ## Start